Note

 Why do I see more snapshots than my retention policy?

-In a scenario where a retention policy is set as “1”, you can find two snapshots.
-This mandates that at least one latest recovery point always be present, in case all subsequent backups fail due to an issue in the VM.
-This can cause the presence of two snapshots.
+, you can find two snapshots.
+The policy mandates that at least one latest recovery point should always be present in case all subsequent backups fail because of an issue in the VM.
+This requirement can cause the presence of two snapshots.

 Note

-Azure Backup manages backups in automatic way.
-Azure Backup retains old snapshots as these are needed to mantain this backup for consistency purpose.
-If you delete snapshot manually, you might encounter problem in backup consistency.
-If there are errors in your backup history, you need to stop backup with retain data option and resume the backup.
-Consider creating a backup strategy if you've a particular scenario (for example, a virtual machine with multiple disks and requires oversize space).
-You need to separately create a backup for VM with OS Disk and create a different backup for the other disks.
+Consider creating a backup strategy if you have a particular scenario (for example, a VM with multiple disks that requires oversize space).
+You need to create a backup for VM with OS Disk separately, and then create a different backup for the other disks.

 I don't need Instant Restore functionality.
 Can it be disabled?